Ajith-Bondili/WatAI-journal_generator/README.md

 ## Project Overview

 This project generates synthetic daily journal entries using a Large Language Model (LLM).
 The primary goal is to create plausible and stylistically consistent journal data that can be used for downstream tasks, such as training tonal-analysis models.
-It leverages the Google Gemini API (specifically `gemini-1.5-flash-latest`) for text generation.

 ## Features